frontiersi/tenement-tools/README.md

 Restart ArcGIS Pro.

-### 7. Create new ArcGIS Pro project
+### 7. Create new ArcGIS Pro project and add Tenement Tools Toolbox
-Finally, will now create a new ArcGIS Pro project for the tutorial and add the Tenement Tools Toolbox to it:
+Create a new ArcGIS Pro project for the tutorial:
+- New > Map

+Finally, add the Tenement Tools toolbox to the project:
-- New > Map > Catalog Pane > right click Toolboxes icon in Catalog Pane > Add Toolbox > select the tenement-tools-toolbox.pyt in Toolbox folder
+- open Catalog Pane > right-click Toolboxes icon > Add Toolbox > go to extracted folder from step 2 > toolbox folder > add tenement-tools-toolbox.pyt

-#### 4. Add the Tenement Tools Python Toolbox to ArcGIS
-Finally, we need to add the ArcGIS Python Toolbox.
-Create a new project (or open an existing one) and open the Catalog Panel (click the View tab > Catalog Pane if missing).

-Right-click the Toolboxes icon in Catalog Pane and click Add Toolbox.
-Navigate to the toolbox folder in the un-zipped tenement-tools folder from step 1 and add the toolbox called tenement-tools-toolbox.pyt.
-Click Ok.

-Note: you will need to add this toolbox for every new ArcGIS Pro project you create.

-#### 5. Walkthrough the tutorial pdf
+#### 8. Walkthrough the tutorial pdf
 A good place to start is with the Tutorial.pdf document downloaded in step 1.
-This will walk you through the basic tools provided by Tenement Tools.

 ## Install Issues
-There are a few issues with the installation process that revolve around GDAL drivers and data locations.
-You maye see the following text when you activate the environment:
+There are a known issues when cloning the arcgispro-py3 environment in step 3.
+You maye see the following when activating:
 - The system cannot find the path specified
 - set "GDAL_DRIVER_PATH='
 - rem proj-data is installed because its license was copied over.

-The plug-in should still work.
+The plug-in should still work, regardless.
 We are currently investigating this issue.